Rodjun Cruz: Business

 In 2021, Cruz and his family launched their sports apparel brand, CruzFit which includes hoodies, hoodies shirts, training shirts for men and women, caps and face masks.

-Cruz and Dianne Medina, his wife invested in real estate busines and bought a house in BF Homes, Paranque which is a rental property.
+Cruz and his wife, Dianne Medina, invested in the real estate business and bought a house in BF Homes Parañaque, which is a rental property.
 The couple expanded their rental house business and bought another property, a 2-Storey house which is located in Quezon City.

 Personal life

 Cruz is a cousin of entertainers Sheryl Cruz, Sunshine Cruz, Geneva Cruz and Donna Cruz.

 In October 2017, Cruz announced his engagement to actress Dianne Medina after dating since July 23, 2007.
 The couple married on December 21, 2019.
 In April 2020, they announced that they were expecting their first child together.